EnigmaCurry/d.rymcg.tech/README.md

 saved into a file named `passwords.json` inside the sub-project directory.
-This file is a convenience, so that you can remember the passwords that you create. **`passwords.json` is stored in plain text**, and excluded from being checked into git via `.gitignore`.
+This file is a convenience, so that you can remember the passwords that you create. **`passwords.json` is stored in plain text**, but excluded from being checked into git via `.gitignore`.
-When you run `make open` the username and password stored in this file is automatically applied to the URL that the browser is asked to open, thus logging you into the admin account automatically.
+When you run `make open` the username and password stored in this file is automatically applied to the URL that the browser is asked to open, thus logging you into the website account automatically.
 To delete all of the passwords.json files, you can run `make delete-passwords` in the root directory of this project (or `make clean` which will delete the `.env` files too).